qtnc/swan/docs/stdlib.md

 Methods:

+- format(precision=2, decimalSeparator=".", groupSeparator="", padding=0, groupLength=3): format the number into a string with the specified parameters: precision is the number of digits after the decimal separator.
+Example: `12345.6789.format(2, ",", "'")` results in `12'345.68`.
+Giving a precision <0 requests for exponential notation.
+IF padding!=0, the appropriate number of 0s are prepended to make a string of the given length.
 - frac: return the fractional part of the number, e.g. 1.23 and -67.89 resp. return  0.23 and -0.89
 - hashCode
 - int: return the integer part of the number, e.g. 1.23 and -67.89 resp. return 1 and -67.